ArnabhS/LearnSync/README.md

 - [Cohere](https://cohere.ai/) for providing the AI API
 - [MongoDB](https://www.mongodb.com/) for the database solution
 - [Framer Motion](https://www.framer.com/motion/) for smooth animations
-- All contributors who have helped shape LearnSync AI
+- All contributors who have helped shape LearnSync

 ---